What gives you joy and satisfaction

 Even if you are relatively immobile, and even if you are alone, you can get out and enjoy public entertainments.
 But of course, such excursions are the most fun when you do them with friends or family.

 For the most part, local newspapers (and their websites) will give you the most up-to-date information about what’s going on in your area, and often will provide reviews for many of them, so you have some idea what you’re in for.
+With a computer, you can probably get automatic updates from your favorite locales, or follow them on Facebook, or Twitter or other social websites.
+If you have a smart phone, you can check things out even when you're already on the go.
 But we list some other resources that work on a national basis to help you find enjoyable entertainment in your own locality.

 - Free resources: